LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/agent tools for messaging/EnhancedWorkspace/configuration.md

 2. Save the profile.
 3. All agents assigned with this profile will now enjoy the improvements of unauthenticated conversations.
 If an agent is already logged in during the time the changes take effect, they will not see them until the next time they log in.

-### Q&A
+### FAQ

 **Q:** What happens if the conversation has been transferred to a different agent or returned to the queue?
-**A:** In case the visitor name has automatically populated be the personal info engagement attribute, or manually renamed by the agent, it will also appear with the new name after returning it to queue or transferring the conversation.
+**A:** In case the visitor name was automatically populated by the personal info engagement attribute, or manually renamed by the agent, it will also appear with the new name after returning it to queue or transferring the conversation.

 **Q:** What happens if the personal info engagement attribute has been reported and populated, and the agent renames the visitor manually?
 **A:** The manual rename takes precedence over the automatic visitor name population so that the name set by the agent is the one displayed.